mmbman/Katagiri/1985-06-22-Introduction-to-Buddhism.md

 <a href="https://www.mnzencenter.org/the-dainin-katagiri-audio-archive/introduction-to-buddhism" target="_blank">Listen to this talk</a>
 </p>

-(*Transcriber’s Note:* In this talk, Katagiri Roshi often says “the Buddhist faith,” so one might assume he is discussing “faith” in the sense of “a system of religious belief.”
-But what he is talking about is something more fundamental: the meaning of *faith* within Buddhism.
-It seems likely that he is simply adding an extraneous “the” to “Buddhist faith,” so for clarity, I have omitted the word “the” in most cases.
+(*Transcriber’s Note:* In this talk, Katagiri Roshi sometimes says “the Buddhist faith,” so one might assume he is talking about “the faith” in the sense of “a system of religious belief.”
+But what he is discussing is something more basic: the meaning of *faith* within Buddhism.
+It seems likely that he is simply adding an extraneous “the” to “Buddhist faith,” so for clarity, I have omitted the word “the.”
 However, “the Buddhist faith” might also work in some cases.)

 #### 0:00